This article originally ran in 2020 and has been updated to include Bruce Willis’ latest straight-to-VOD titles.

 At this point, these films are almost their own genre.
-Of the 18 titles below, 16 are Emmett/Furla Oasis Films productions.
 Ye shall know them by their generic titles and judicious use of Bruce, whose total screen time in each rarely surpasses 15 minutes.
-Mostly, he’s either a cop (burnt-out or retired) or a crime boss.
-But Bruce puts asses on the couch, so he is prominently featured in the trailer and on the poster.
+But Bruce puts asses on the couch, so he is prominently featured in the trailers and on the posters.

 Reviews of these films tend to be scathing, snide, and snarky (and those are just the S’s) and have been the subject of think pieces (well, not so much think pieces as WTF pieces) that ponder variations on the theme: Why does one of the once biggest action stars in the world keep turning up in this dreck?